-The Diversity Committee annually presents a Diversity Award to two trainees in the department.
+We annually presents a Diversity Award to two trainees in the department.
 Established in memory of Ravinder Goswami, M.D., a graduate of the general psychiatry program who passed away in 2018, the honor recognizes trainees who exhibit the committee's mission of promoting diversity and inclusion within the department and the community.
-The committee will begin presenting a faculty/staff diversity award in 2020.
+In 2020, we will begin presenting a faculty/staff diversity award.

 Naveen Khanzada, M.D.
 (Child and adolescent psychiatry fellow)

 Spencer Harrison, M.D.
 (Child and adolescent psychiatry fellow)